-A. Permitted Uses and Activities.
+A. Permitted Uses and Activities

-1. Residential development shall be designed to retain a contiguous fifty percent (50%) tree canopy, which shall remain predominantly in its natural state.
-Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged.

-2. Non-residential development shall be designed to retain thirty percent (30%) tree canopy which shall remain predominantly in its natural state.
-Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged.

-3. Selective pruning conducted by, or under the supervision of, an International Society of Arboriculture (ISA) Certified Arborist is allowed to remove up to one-quarter of the canopy for the purposes of a trees health.
+- 1. Residential development shall be designed to retain a contiguous fifty percent (50%) tree canopy, which shall remain predominantly in its natural state.
+Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged. - 2.
+Non-residential development shall be designed to retain thirty percent (30%) tree canopy which shall remain predominantly in its natural state.
+Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged. - 3.
+Selective pruning conducted by or under the supervision of an International Society of Arboriculture (ISA) certified arborist is allowed to remove up to one-quarter of the canopy for the purposes of a trees health. - 4.
 Enhancement or restoration projects as approved by the Director of Environmental Services.

+B. Prohibited Uses and Activities

-Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas.
+1. Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment.

-35.17.10 Clustering Design Standards.
+35.17.10 Clustering Design Standards

 Clustering of development shall be utilized to minimize impact to the natural environment.
-Clustering shall be designed to maintain contiguous forested areas.
+Clustering shall be designed to maintain a contiguous forested area

-35.17.11 Alternative Environmentally Sensitive Area Plans.
+35.17.11 Alternative Environmentally Sensitive Area Plans

-A. Approval Process.
+A. Approval Process

 The Alternative Environmentally Sensitive Area Plan provides the option to address the regulations through a flexible discretionary process utilizing the Zoning Amendment Procedure outlined in Subchapter 35.3.4.

-B. Criteria for Approval.
+B. Criteria for Approval

 The goals and objectives which must be met, and by which the proposal will be judged are:

-- 1. Mitigation goals are obtained by creating, expanding, and/or improving environmentally sensitive areas. - Mitigation goals are obtained by preserving environmentally sensitive areas above the minimum requirements, exchanges between different types of ESAs, installing pollution prevention controls, and/or implementing best management practices or any other approaches that result in the improvement of the environment being impacted.

-3. Areas offered as mitigation are linked to existing or planned open space or conserved areas to provide an overall open space system.

-4. Development is arranged for maximizing access and utilization of the environmentally sensitive areas by citizens.
+- 1. Mitigation goals are obtained by creating, expanding, and/or improving environmentally sensitive areas. - 2.
+Mitigation goals are obtained by preserving environmentally sensitive areas above the minimum requirements, exchanges between different types of ESAs, installing pollution prevention controls, and/or implementing best management practices or any other approaches that result in the improvement of the environment being impacted. - 3.
+Areas offered as mitigation are linked to existing or planned open space or conserved areas to provide an overall open space system. - 4.
+Development is arranged for maximizing access and utilization of the environmentally sensitive areas by citizens. - 5.
 Areas offered as mitigation are placed either in a lot or lots that incorporate a permanent conservation easement, restrictive covenants, or such other legal mechanism to allow for the long term conservation of said areas.
 Such legal mechanism shall limit any future land disturbing activity or construction within the environmentally sensitive areas and shall run with the land and be binding upon all successors and assigns of the current owner.

-The Alternative Environmentally Sensitive Area Plan shall demonstrate that the developer's alternative proposal results in a high quality development meeting the intent of the standards in the Denton Development Code.
+6. The Alternative Environmentally Sensitive Area Plan shall demonstrate that the developer's alternative proposal results in a high quality development meeting the intent of the standards in the Denton Development Code.

-C. Information Required.
+C. Information Required